AdobeDocs/campaign-classic.en/help/campaign/using/creating-and-managing-tasks.md

 You can filter the list of tasks by process or progress status.

-For more on this, refer to [Accessing tasks](#accessing-tasks).
+For more on this, refer to [Access tasks](#accessing-tasks).

 ### Complete task life cycle {#complete-task-life-cycle}

 Below are the stages of a complete task life cycle for which the person in charge has defined participants and reviewers.

 1. The person in charge creates the task and enters the various fields.
-For more on this, refer to [Creating a new task](#creating-a-new-task).
+For more on this, refer to [Create a new task](#creating-a-new-task).

    When creating and editing a task **scheduled in the future** (as long as the task start date isn't reached), it's possible to send a notification to participants and managers to let them know that a new task has been scheduled.